tony19415/tony19415/README.md

 `Data Enthusiast`

 Doing my part in a datafied society hungry to construct connections and discover patterns.
-My role is to connect the dots of data to bring digital solutions to clients whether that is through the means of a data pipeline, dashboard or more.
+My role is to connect the dots of data to bring digital solutions to clients whether that is through the means of a data pipeline, data analysis, dashboard creation or whatever is necessary.

 ## About me: